devustine/Maths-CS-1st-Semester/Introduction-to-set-theory.md

 - A is the name of the set.
 - a, b, c are the elements of that set.

 As you can see it helps keeps things clear and standardized.
-It is not a strict rule it's just a notation. like how variables in programming languages like python often use camelCase or snake_case.
+It is not a strict rule it's just a notation.
+Just like how we name variables in programming languages like python using camelCase or snake_case.